froeschel/azure-notes/notes.md

 ## Compute Solution

 ### IAAS
+* VM price can be reduced if you shut it down.
+You still need to pay for storage.
+* Spot instance: Machine at a reduced price for a limited amoount of time.
+* Disk is stored as VHD (virtual hard disk).
+Three option: `Premium SSD`, `Standard SSD`, `Standard HDD`.
+* Disk is encrypted at rest with platform encryption key.
+* Data disks can be atached and detached to a VM.
+* Vnet for VM needs to be in the same region.
+* When using RDP to connect remember to open ports in NSG.
+* Use gen1 VMs unless you have specific requirements.
+* When creating a VM it needs a name, location, group, vnet, subnet, nsg.
+* 1 VM is made of `Machine`,`Network Interface`, `Data Disk`, `Public IP`, `NSG`, `VNET`, `Data Disk`.
 * VMs of generation 1 support disk encryption.
 Generation 2 has no support for disk encryption.
 Fixed disk is required.
 * Update-AzVM: Updating the state of a VM.
 E.g. with a an IdentityId [Update-AzVM - IdentityId].
 This sets the number of identities.
 * `az vm identity assign` to assign an identity that has been created with `az identity create`